ZhilkinSerg/Cataclysm-DDA-LUA/README.md

 - `NUDIST` - +2 to all attributes when naked;
 - `DEAFNESS` - you are totally deaf and cannot hear anything - [suggested on the forums](http://smf.cataclysmdda.com/index.php?topic=3310.msg302708#msg302708);
 - `BLINDNESS` - you are totally blind and cannot see anything.

-## dda-lua-fun

-Mod that adds following fun:

-- *not implemented yet*.

 # Todo list: